 The Kelley Watson Fellowship recognizes a student who exhibits academic excellence and leadership and has excelled in the core courses during the first year of graduate study.
 The fellowship is named in memory of Kelley Watson, a member of the incoming class of September 2000 who impressed her teachers and fellow students with her enthusiasm, commitment to academic excellence, and strong promise for a successful marine science career.

-This year the core course instructors have selected Jonathan Lefcheck for the Kelley Watson Fellowship.
+This year the core course instructors have selected Anna Elizabeth Murphy for the Kelley Watson Fellowship.

-Jon is a most worthy recipient of the Kelley Watson Fellowship.
+Annie is a most worthy recipient of the Kelly Watson Fellowship.